 As the subtitle to Pathways Home suggests, the framework focuses on the possibility of achieving stronger coordination between state agency programs and local CoC systems.
 A CoC acts as the core entity for organizing resources at the local level for homelessness assistance.
 The size of CoCs varies, from a single county like Travis County, to a multi-county network like the Texas Balance of State, which covers a swath of 215 rural and non-metropolitan counties in Texas.
-HUD is increasingly recognizing the CoC as the hub for coordinating service delivery.
+HUD identifies the CoC as the hub for coordinating service delivery.
 Through new regulations, HUD requires heightened integration between agencies receiving HUD funds and local CoCs.
 As a result of these new regulations, TDHCA and TICH have increased their level of communication with CoC leadership across the state.

 In 2017, the TICH was informed that lead agencies from each of the 11 CoCs intended to be more involved with the Council's work.
 TICH leadership encouraged participation in quarterly meetings and tasks of the Council.
-There was CoC participation in each of the Council's quarterly meetings in 2018 and this involvement serves to increase the flow of information from the state to local communities.
+Unfortunately, there was CoC participation in only one of the Council's quarterly meetings in 2019.
+It's hoped that CoC participation in future council meetings will increase because this involvement serves to increase the flow of information from the state to local communities.

-In 2018, THN presented a report to the Council of HUD CoC Point in Time (PIT) and Housing Inventory data for all Texas CoCs that THN had aggregated.
-In 2019 this report will be updated and presented to TICH membership again.
-THN will utilize these research findings to encourage the use of a common PIT survey instrument in Texas beginning in 2019.
+In 2019, THN presented a report to the Council of HUD CoC Point in Time (PIT) and Housing Inventory data for all Texas CoCs that THN had aggregated.
+In 2020 this report will be updated and presented to TICH membership again.
+THN will utilize these research findings to encourage the use of a common PIT survey date and questions in Texas CoC beginning in 2020.